chris-kc-cheng/study-notes/Canada/Citizenship.md

 - Rule of law, freedom under the law, democratic principals and due process
 - The Supreme Court of Canada is the highest court

-## Canadian Symbols 🦫
+## Canadian Symbols 🪿

+- 👑 The Canadian Crown, symbol of the state
-- 🇨🇦 New Canadian flag `1965`
+- 🇨🇦  Flags in Canada, the new Canadian flag was raised for the first time since `1965`
+- 🍁 The Maple Leaf
-- ⚜️ Fleur-de-lis
+- ⚜️ The Fleur-de-lis
+- 🌊 Coat of Arms and Motto - "A Mari Usque Ad Mare" (From Sea to Sea)
+- 🏰 Parliament Buildings
+- 🏒 Popular Sports: hockey, football, curling, lacrosse
+- 🦫 The beaver
+- 💬 Two official languages
 - 🎖️ The Order of Canada recognizes outstanding citizens
 - ✝️ The Victoria Cross, the highest honour to Canadians